The One-Person Unicorn Is Already Here

 What AI can't do is see the full picture.
 It can't decide that the marketing copy needs to match the onboarding flow which needs to reflect the pricing strategy which needs to align with the course content.

-It don't know that Nicki Minaj is no longer invited to the cookout.
+It doesn't know that Nicki Minaj is no longer invited to the cookout.
 That requires a generalist who understands every layer of the business and culture.

 The orchestrator model